-Consolidation reduces the number of journeys needed.
+Consolidation by delivering face to face workshops in blocks, reduces the number of journeys needed.
 This has a real impact on my carbon consumption, your carbon footprint and saves you money.

-Consolidation and online delivery reduce the carbon footprint of training delivery.
+Consolidation & online delivery reduce carbon footprint of training delivery.